CHAPTER EIGHTY-ONE

 My mother had not lied at all, the amenities were top tier- a state of the art gym, a tennis court, a swimming pool and spa services with a full schedule of yoga, Pilates, and mindful breathing.

-If my parents shady-ass were going to blow my secret college fund on forcing me into an expensive rehab, at least they picked well.
+If my parents’ shady asses were going to blow my secret college fund on forcing me into an expensive rehab, at least they picked well.

-I spent the first 10 days in detox- nothing worth mentioning happened there.
+I spent the first ten days in detox- nothing worth mentioning happened there.

 Rehab is rehab and there’s not much I can say that would be very different than what you’ve probably already heard or read, or seen on television.
 But I will say that access to intensive therapy was a huge help.
 This place was as focused on making sure each patient got the help they needed as its glossy brochure promised it would.
 And I desperately needed that type of hyper-focused attention.

-On the luxury side of things, the food was really good- I gained 15 pounds during my stay.
-And the Hatha yoga classes were pretty bomb.
+On the luxury side of things, the food was really good- I gained fifteen pounds during my stay.
+And the Hatha yoga[1]classes were pretty bomb.